grpc/grpc.io/content/en/docs/guides/service-config.md

 ### Acquiring a Service Config

-A service config can be provided to a client either via name resolution or programatically by the client application.
+A service config can be provided to a client either via name resolution or programmatically by the client application.

 #### Name Resolution